CalCOFI/rCRUX/README.md

 the organism(s) to blast, the database to search, and many additional possible parameters to NCBI's primer blast tool (see Note below).
 Degenerate primers are converted into all possible non degenerate sets and a user defined maximum number of primer combinations is passed to to the API using [modifiedPrimerTree_Functions](https://limey-bean.github.io/modifiedPrimerTree_Functions).
-Multiple taxids are searched independently, as are multiple database searches (e.g. c('nt', 'refseq_representative_genomes').
-The data are parsed and stored in a dataframe, which are also written to a file with the suffix
+Multiple taxids are searched independently, as are multiple databases (e.g. c('nt', 'refseq_representative_genomes').
+The data are parsed and stored in a dataframe, which is also written to a file with the suffix `_unfiltered_get_seeds_remote_output.csv`.
-`_unfiltered_get_seeds_remote_output.csv`.

 These hits are further filtered using [filter_primer_hits](https://limey-bean.github.io/filter_primer_hits) to calculate and append amplicon size to the dataframe.
 Only hits that pass with default